makbaran/makbaran/README.md

 ## About Me:
-I am a beginner software developer studing at Francis Tuttle.
+I am a software developer studing Programming and Software Development at Francis Tuttle.

 - 🔭 I’m currently working on a personal portfolio website